jazzsequence/book-review-library/readme.txt

 * 3 new translation strings have been added in this version.
 Translators, please submit your translations via http://translations.museumthemes.com/projects/book-review-library

 == Changelog ==

+= 1.4.8 =
+* fixed a conflict with other plugins that use post types which prevented single posts of other post types from displaying
+* added Russian language file
+* Additional Information box always displays
+* Changed the display of the taxonomy boxes so they don't do weird things when you move them (see: http://wordpress.org/support/topic/edit-post-screen-elements-go-wonky-when-rearranged?replies=4)

 = 1.4.7 =
 * added new option to display the book author on a separate line than the title